PeterKlapwijk/Microsoft-Logic-Apps/Windows Driver auto approval Patch Tuesday/README.md

 ![This is an image](https://www.inthecloud247.com/wp-content/uploads/2022/01/Azure-Logic-Apps-GitHub01.png)

+This Logic Apps flow automatically approves the recommend Windows Drivers in your Intune Windows Driver Update ring on Patch Tuesday (the second Tuesday of the month)

 ## Instructions for automatically deploying the logic Apps flow ##

 *The deployment script can be run from your local machine, by first cloning (downloading) the repository to your local machine.
 Or you can run the script using Azure cloud shell.